Eye exams for children: Why they're important

-- LEA Symbols for young children are similar to regular eye tests using charts with letters, except that special symbols in these tests include an apple, house, square and circle.
+LEA symbols for young children are similar to regular eye tests using charts with letters, except that special symbols in these tests include an apple, house, square and circle.

-- Random Dot Stereopsis testing uses special patterns of dots and 3-D glasses to measure how well your child's eyes work together as a team.
+Random dot stereopsis testing uses special patterns of dots and 3-D glasses to measure how well your child's eyes work together as a team.

-Lazy eye (amblyopia): Your eye doctor will want to rule out amblyopia, or "lazy eye," which is decreased vision in one or both eyes without detectable anatomic damage.
+Lazy eye (amblyopia).
+Your eye doctor will want to rule out amblyopia, or "lazy eye," which is decreased vision in one or both eyes without detectable anatomic damage.
 Unfortunately, amblyopia is not always correctable with eyeglasses or contact lenses and may require eye patching to strengthen the weaker eye.

-Misalignment of eyes (strabismus): Crossed or misaligned eyes (strabismus) can have different causes, such as problems with muscle control in the affected eye or eyes.
+Misalignment of eyes (strabismus).
+Crossed or misaligned eyes (strabismus) can have different causes, such as problems with muscle control in the affected eye or eyes.
 Strabismus is a common cause of amblyopia and should be treated early in childhood so vision and eye teaming skills can develop normally.